markwartman1/inventorySystem/README.md

 Product is split into Add or Modify.
 Part is also split into Add or Modify.
 Other than that, the Main-Menu is the default View & Controller.

+## Object Oriented Programming

+Abstraction with Generalization & Specialization are present with the following:

+#### Abstraction: Generalization
+Part Class is the Abstract Class that handles the Generalization.

+#### Inheritance: Generalization
+Therefore: InHouse & Outsourced use Inheritance to extend the Part Class to take advantage of the Generalization aspects.

+#### Abstraction: Specialization
+The Specialization aspect is essentially a MachineId for the Inhouse Class and CompanyName for the Outsourced Class.

+#### Polymorphism
+Polymorphism is present in the Inventory Class, where lookupPart & lookupProduct each have Overloaded Methods that handle String & Interger arguments.